RIKEN-RCCS/OPEN-WHEEL/documentMD/user_guide/_reference/4_component/00_common.en.md

 ### description
-The description has no restrictions like name and can be written freely. distinguishes components that are difficult to identify by name alone, It can be used like a comment (in a script or source code) describing what a component does.
+The description has no restrictions like name and can be written freely.
+You can distinguish components that are difficult to identify by name alone, or you can use comments (in scripts or source code) to describe what the component does.

 ## input files, output files
-WHEEL specifies that the files in the component
- There is a function to transfer it for use by another component.
+WHEEL provides the ability to transfer files within a component for use by another component.
 This feature uses the input files and output files properties.

 ![img](./img/input_output_files.png "inputFiles_outputFiles")

 ### How to transfer files
 Connect the file specified in the output files of one component to the file specified in the input files of another component on the screen.
-Then, the succeeding component first creates a symbolic link to the required file in the preceding component's directory with the file name specified by input files and executes the script.
+Then, the succeeding component first creates a symbolic link to the required file in the preceding component's directory with the file name specified in input files and executes the script.
 Therefore, scripts in the successor component can access the files of the predecessor component.

 ![img](./img/input_output_connect.png "connected input and output file")